Acumen Analytics software offers you retrospective data analysis and hemodynamic insights into patient perfusion all on your personal computer.

 When managing volume, stroke volume variation (SVV) has been proven to be a highly sensitive and specific indicator for preload responsiveness.
 SVV has also been shown to be an accurate predictor of fluid responsiveness in loading conditions induced by mechanical ventilation.7-10

-The Acumen Hypotension Prediction Index (HPI) software is a first-of-its-kind technology that provides you with information regarding the likelihood of a patient trending toward a hypotensive event* and provides you with insights to understand the root cause and inform a potential course of action for your patient.
+This first-of-its-kind predictive decision support software detects the likelihood of a hypotensive event before the event occurs, and provides you with insights to understand the root cause and inform a potential course of action for your patient.

 The Acumen IQ sensor — part of the minimally-invasive family of hemodynamic sensors — unlocks the Acumen Hypotension Prediction Index software.
 The Acumen IQ system* automatically updates advanced parameters every 20 seconds, reflecting rapid physiological changes in moderate- to high-risk surgery.